-Droopy eyelid is a natural occurring issue in some people.
+A droopy eyelid is a naturally occurring issue in some people.
 It creates a characteristic ‘sleepy eye’ look.
 And sometimes droopy eyelid can then become beyond just the cosmetic aspect and can also let you face some difficulties with the eye vision, most probably in the case of ptosis.

 Our Editors Recommend:

 The term ptosis is a medical term which is generally referred to the drooping of the upper eyelids.
 However, drooping eye used to present at birth and so it does not hamper vision in any way and is considered to be as ptosis.

 This thing should not be confused with the swelling of the dermis skin due to an allergic reaction.

 A droopy eyelid is actually a sagging eyelids in the upper part.
 The corner of the upper eyelid may be quite lower than it should be in ptosis or there may be quite excess baggy eyelids.
 However, the droopy eyelid is the combination of both the conditions.
 Your skin gradually loses its elasticity and starts to droop all over as you age but the effect is most obvious on your face most probably around the eyes.

 You May Also Like: How Facial Yoga Can Inspire You Get Rid of Droopy Eyelids